antoniomenezes/emopie/README.md

 ## Citation

     Menezes, A.M.A.
 Moreira, V.P.
-EMOPIE: Emotion Classification from the Perspective of Intratextual Entities.
+Emotion Classification from the Perspective of Intratextual Entities.
 (2025).

 ------------------------------------------------------------------------